 Trent Milvain - Finance & Operations

-Trent brings to Law Squared a broad set of skills after working in professional services, retail and property over the past eight years.
-He specialises in growth, stakeholder relationships and process improvements to ensure operations are run like a well-oiled machine.
+Trent brings a broad set of skills to Law Squared after previously working in the professional services, retail and property sectors.
+He specialises in growth, stakeholder relationships and process improvements to ensure the firm's operations run like a well-oiled machine.
 Trent leads Law Squared’s finance, communications, projects and operations.

-Whilst not a lawyer, Trent has strong grasp for building the right team enabling both Law Squared and our clients to achieve desired goals.
-Trent believes it is critical each team member is aligned to the vision of a business and lives by the mantra of one team one dream.
-After five and half years of linear progression at a corporate, Trent thrives in the start-up environment and applies his broad knowledge base as Law Squared becomes a leading NewLaw player in Australia.
+Whilst not a lawyer, Trent has a strong grasp on building the right team to enable both Law Squared and our clients to achieve desired goals.
+Trent believes it is critical that each team member is aligned to the vision of a business and lives by the mantra of 'one team, one dream'.
+After five and half years of linear progression at a corporate, Trent now thrives in the start-up environment and applies his broad knowledge base as Law Squared becomes a leading NewLaw player in Australia.

 Stefan Chelper - Lawyer

-Stefan, who graduated from La Trobe University with a Bachelor of Laws/Bachelor of Asian Studies, is a part of the Litigation team at Law Squared.
-He practices in commercial litigation, debt collection, bankruptcy, insolvency and insurance litigation matters.
+Stefan, who graduated from La Trobe University with a Bachelor of Laws/Bachelor of Asian Studies, works in the Litigation team at Law Squared.
+He practices in commercial litigation, debt collection, bankruptcy, insolvency and insurance matters.

-Stefan has worked for a wide range of private and commercial clients and takes pride in building strong relationships with his clients and achieving the best possible outcomes for them.
+Stefan has worked for a wide range of private and commercial clients and takes pride in building strong relationships with his clients in order to achieve the best possible outcomes for them.
 Stefan particularly enjoys representing his clients at Court and in mediations and is continuing to enjoy refining his advocacy skills.